-- Student loans aren't usually discharged by a Chapter 7.
+- Student loans are usually not discharged by a Chapter 7 or 13.

 - Student loans can be discharged under limited circumstances.

 - The "undue hardship" rule is in a state of change.

 Learn When You Can Discharge a Student Loan In Bankruptcy

 Due to bankruptcy reforms in 1998 and 2005, it is almost impossible for an average, non-disabled person to discharge federal or private student loans through bankruptcy.
 You may be able to get help with your payments through a bankruptcy filing, but there are better options for repaying your student loans.

 As with all rules there is one exception: you can discharge a student loan in bankruptcy due to undue hardship.
 Undue hardship is defined as the permanent physical inability to work.
 You must prove in bankruptcy court: